gbdev/pandocs/src/Four_Player_Adapter.md

 3 "STAT" bytes are sent indicating the current connection status of the other Game Boys.
-Each byte is usually the same, however, sometimes the status can change mid-way through a ping, typically on STAT2 or STAT3.
+Each byte is usually the same, however, sometimes the status can change midway through a ping, typically on STAT2 or STAT3.
 Each STAT byte looks like such:

 Bit | Name